 Crowds and events

-Dominica’s peak tourist season runs from December to May, coinciding with the island’s dry season.
+Dominica’s peak tourist season runs from December to May, coinciding with the island’s dry season and Caribbean tourism rush.
 Most travelers from the United States, Canada, and Europe visit Dominica during this period to escape harsh winters, so you can anticipate encountering more visitors and crowds.

 Jazz ‘N Creole Festival: The Dominica Jazz ‘N Creole Festival kicks off in April or May and celebrates the island’s Creole roots.
 Each year, locals and foreign visitors fill Fort Shirley in Cabrits National Park to see performances by renowned international artists and local acts like Marie Pascale and the Swingin’ Stars.

 Mas Domnik: Mas Domnik, known as “The Real Mas, merges the island’s African and French traditions.
-The festival begins on the Monday before Ash Wednesday and features an explosion of Dominica’s music, art, and dance culture.
+If you;’re interested in adding it to a Dominica tourism itinerary, the festival begins on the Monday before Ash Wednesday and features an explosion of Dominica’s music, art, and dance culture.

 Kalinago Week: Dominica values its indigenous heritage, which is honored during Kalinago Week in mid-September.
 Trade between the Kilanagos and the surrounding French territories of Guadeloupe and Martinique was established during that time, with roots going back to 1930.
 The Kalinago people showcase their heritage through traditional dance and drumming, prepare authentic local dishes, and perform sacred blessings to strengthen community bonds.